epicweb-dev/epic-stack/docs/caching.md

 in the `cache` (which is the SQLite cache).
 The next time you call `getScheduledEvents` it will return the cached value if the cached value is less than 30 days old.
-If the cached value is older than 24 hours, it will also make a request to the tito API in the.
+If the cached value is older than 24 hours, it will also make a request to the tito API.
 If the cache value is more than 30 days old, it will wait until the tito request is complete and then return the fresh value.

 Bottom line: You make the request much less often and users are never waiting for it.
+Every situation will require you think through the implications of caching and acceptable stale-ness, but the point is you have those levers to pull.

 A lot more needs to be said on this subject (an entire workshop full!), but this should be enough to get you going!